KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

     `Result` | Custom ... `java.util.LinkedHashMap` | `forecastResult`

     __Tip:__
     > In the example above, notice the value of the `Url` parameter.
 First of all, instead of using a constant, the entire string value could be set in a process variable and referenced here.
 Secondly, you may inject process variable values into hard-coded string expressions using syntax like: `#{expression}`.
 The `zip` and `APPID` query parameters within the `Url` value are using expressions `#{destZip}` and `#{openweatherAppId}`.
 This can be a very useful tool for process design and is used here for substring replacement.
-This may be done elsewhere for process and task variables, task descriptions, diverging gateway output flow conditions, etc.
+This may be done elsewhere for process and task variables, task descriptions, diverging gateway output flow conditions, signal references, etc.

     * Expand the __Implementation/Execution__ section of the task properties editor
     * Add the following Java snippet to the __On Exit Action__ and ensure `java` is the current pull-down selection